opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote-store/snapshot-interoperability.md

 - Shallow copy snapshots only work for remote-backed indexes.
 - All nodes in the cluster must use OpenSearch 2.10 or later to take advantage of shallow copy snapshots.
-- There is no difference in file size between standard (regular, normal, primary or replica???) shards and shallow copy snapshot shards because no segment data is stored in the snapshot itself.
+- There is no difference in file size between standard shards and shallow copy snapshot shards because no segment data is stored in the snapshot itself.
 - Searchable snapshots are not supported inside shallow copy snapshots.